DFE-Digital/teaching-vacancies-design-history/app/posts/2021-02-01-applications-usability-testing.md

 On ‘Professional status’ users expect to be asked a clear and precise question e.g. _“Have you completed your NQT year?”_

-Users don’t fully understand what it’s meant by the question around ‘Relevant organisation membership’.
-They don’t know what exactly we are asking and some thought it has to do with them belonging to a union, which they felt shouldn’t be asked.
+Users don’t understand what is meant by the questions asking about ‘Relevant organisation membership’.
+They don’t know what we are asking for and some thought it has to do with them belonging to a union, which they felt shouldn’t be asked.

 > “Does this mean unions?
 If that was the case I would leave this blank.”